Gender pay gap: United States

 In the US, women's average annual salary has been estimated as 78% to 83% of that of men's average salary.
 Across racial categories, women of every racial or ethnic group earn less than men of the same group.
 Beyond overt discrimination, multiple studies explain the gender pay gap in terms of women's higher participation in part-time work and long-term absences from the labor market due to care responsibilities such as motherhood penalty, among other factors.
 In 2023, research at PayScale showed that women's average pay as a percent of men's increased from 83% to 99% when controlling for job title, education, experience, industry, job level, and hours worked.
 Similar research from Glassdoor in 2019 found an unadjusted figure of 79% and an adjusted figure of 95%.

 More recently, however, the gender wage gap has increased in the United States.
 In 2023, women's earnings declined by 3 cents relative to men's, in all age groups.
 In 2022, childless men aged 25–34 earned significantly more than childless women of the same age group when stratified by educational attainment.
 Among all 25-34 year olds in 2022, both women and men with no children at home earned 97% of the median hourly earnings of men with children at home, while women with children at home earned 85%.

 Remote workforce

-In the United States, the gender pay gap is about 10 cents bigger in the remote workforce than the non-remote workforce according to a report by PayScale.
+In the United States, the gender pay gap is about 10 cents bigger in the remote workforce than in the non-remote workforce, according to a report by PayScale.
 The report found that in the remote workforce, women earned 79% of what men did, compared to 89% in the non-remote workforce.
 A 2023 United Kingdom survey found that managers were 15% less likely to give promotions to women who work remotely compared to the office, and were 30% less likely to give promotions to men verbatim.